 Other features to look out for: Sturdy bottom tray, protects your floor in the event of an accident and useful if you want to also feed your puppy in the crate.
 Foldable, so you can easily pack it into the car or to take on holiday.
 Multiple doors, so that you can access your puppy from different sides of the crate depending on where it is placed.

-Why we like it: Available in three sizes to fit the needs of different breeds, this sturdy crate comes with double doors, each with two slide locks for secure locking, a divider grill to adjust the crates size to your growing puppy and a slide out base tray for easy cleaning.
+Why we like it: Available in seven sizes to fit the needs of different breeds, this sturdy crate comes with single or double doors, each with two slide locks for secure locking, a divider grill to adjust the crates size to your growing puppy and a “roller” feet to protect floors.
 It also folds away flat and comes with a handle for easy storage and transportation.

 And that’s it, our tried and tested list of essentials for your new puppy.
 Arm yourself with this list and remember what we said at the beginning – to always keep in mind that food, shelter and love is all your puppy really needs from you and you wont go far wrong with finding the best of what you need for your puppy.